 During her years in Boston she worked for two large law firms, a growing retailer, an expanding restaurant business, and a commercial real estate owner/developer/manager.

 Despite the fact that she got sidetracked by other business, the desire to play with words never left her.
 For the past several years she has taken many writing classes (fiction, non-fiction, creative, humor, memoir, poetry) with the Continuing Studies program at Brown University.
 She completed two classes in the M.A.
 English/Creative Writing program at Rhode Island College as a conspicuously old, non-matriculated graduate student.
 She has written for an online magazine as a Parenting Teens specialist, but quickly decided that parenting teens was not something she wanted to recreate on paper.
 At least not in an expository way.
 (Besides, can anyone truly claim to be a parenting teens specialist?)

 Most recently, the Suburban Soliloquist has embarked on a new journey with Bennington College, where she is working toward her MFA in writing and literature (and she's pretty sure that, this time, there will not be any graduation surprises).
 With any luck she will receive her MFA from the Bennington Writing Seminars in January, 2015.

 .
 (She has, indeed, several times.)

 She is grateful you poked in here and took the time to read her bio.
-Please feel free to contact her at: suburbansoliloquist at gmail dot com.
+Feel free to contact her at: suburbansoliloquist at gmail dot com

 For more information about this blog, see About This Blog